Dressing the Part: Fashioning Your College Confidence

 “Psychology of Fashion Impact”: Explore how “The Psychology of Fashion” by Carolyn Mair sheds light on the profound impact that clothing choices have on mood, self-esteem, and perceptions by others, emphasizing the link between fashion and psychological well-being.

-"Defining Personal Style in College": Uncover strategies for college students to find and define their personal style, offering a roadmap to express individuality and boost confidence through fashion choices.
+“Defining Personal Style in College”: Uncover strategies for college students to find and define their personal style, including understanding the idea behind your style choices and what motivates them.
+The point of self-exploration is to clarify your preferences and recognize what feels authentic to you.

 “Fashion’s Role in Academic and Social Success”: Highlight how fashion influences first impressions and can affect academic performance and social interactions, underscoring the importance of dressing for success in college settings.